hpx127/angular-admin-dashboard-static/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# SIGN-UP PAGE
+Using template-drive-form for making sign up page wiht validation. and creat login page so users are authrize or.

+# UPDATE & DELETE PRODUCT
+Inside this folder making update and delete static product code.